Stochastic Integration for Poets

 The rest of this post is going to be about defining & making sense of this integral.

 And this does in fact work.
-Choose some sequence πn of partitions of [0,t] with mesh size going to zero.
+Choose some sequence $\pi_n$ of partitions of $[0,t]$ with mesh size going to zero.
 Define

-We have to put some regularity conditions on Hs to guarantee convergence: it’s enough that t0H2sds< t.
+We have to put some regularity conditions on $H_s$ to guarantee convergence: it’s enough that $\int_0^t H_s^2ds < \infty \space \forall t$.

 Done.
 But…